debrajrout/DevOps/python/Python projects/SentimentScanner/README.md

-## How to Run SentimentScan Locally
+## How to Run SentimentScanner Locally

 Follow these steps to run SentimentScan on your local machine:

 ## Step 1: Clone the Repository

-Clone the SentimentScan repository to your local machine
+Clone the SentimentScanner repository to your local machine

 ## Step 2: Install Dependencies